azerion/phaser-ads/README.md

 Tested on:
  - Desktop
   * Chrome 50+
+ - Mobile
+  * Chrome 50+

 Credits
 -------
-The AdSense provider is based on the code provided by Google for their [IMA3 SDK](https://github.com/googleads/googleads-ima-html5/releases)
+The IMA3 provider is based on the code provided by Google for their [IMA3 SDK](https://github.com/googleads/googleads-ima-html5/releases)

 Disclaimer
 ----------